m-sarabi/ms-image-process/README.md

 - Resize images to specific dimensions
 - Scale images by a factor
 - Convert images to grayscale
-- Adjust image brightness and contrast
+- Adjust image brightness, contrast, and sharpness
 - Rotate images by 90°, 180°, or 270°
 - Auto-orient images based on EXIF data
 - Simple command-line interface